Reading time: 7 min.

 Lifestyle changes

-If your diffuse thinning is caused by telogen effluvium, it will almost always reduce when the problem at hand has been dealt with.
-This could mean ceasing certain medications (at your doctor’s approval) or reducing stress.
 A good healthcare provider will be able to advise you on how to stop diffuse thinning caused by telogen effluvium.
-They’ll perform a pull test, biopsy, and blood count to ensure that it is, in fact, what you are experiencing.
+They’ll perform a hair pull test, biopsy, and blood count to ensure that it is what you are experiencing.

-Minoxidil is a medication that comes in the form of either liquid or foam, and is applied directly to the scalp, twice daily- its most common brand name is Rogaine®.
 This medication works to widen the blood vessels which promotes hair growth.
 However, there is a current lack of research that helps us to understand exactly how Minoxidil works to promote hair growth.
 Existing studies [6] support the theory that Minoxidil works as a vasodilator, improving blood flow to the scalp.

-Finasteride is a commonly prescribed drug for hair loss and hair thinning; like any other medication, Finasteride’s effectiveness depends on the stage of hair loss.
+Finasteride is a commonly prescribed drug for hair loss and hair thinning.
+Like any other medication, Finasteride’s effectiveness depends on the stage of hair loss.
 The medication is prescribed in the form of an oral tablet.
-The two most common brand names are Proscar and Propecia
+The two most common brand names are Proscar and Propecia.

-The medication works by decreasing the amount of the dihydrotestosterone hormone in a male’s body, which slows down male hair growth.
-For this reason, the answer to the question ‘Can women use Finasteride?’ is usually no. Finasteride is not usually prescribed to women.
+Finasteride is not usually prescribed to women.
 Studies have also shown that women using Finasteride were more likely to need a higher dose to see results, and therefore would experience harsher side effects.
 Learn more about Finasteride safety.

 Growth shampoo

-It can be difficult trying to find hair loss products that work, however according to research [7-8], some caffeine shampoos can work for stress-based hair loss and telogen effluvium, given that they are used accordingly and frequently.
-Though research does show that the efficacy of caffeine shampoos is limited due to the brief exposure time of the shampoo on the scalp.
+However, research does show that the efficacy of caffeine shampoos is limited due to the brief exposure time of the shampoo on the scalp hair.
 Using a caffeine-containing topical liquid is significantly more efficient at combatting hair loss as it can be left on the scalp for a longer period.
 [8-9].

 When to speak to a hair loss specialist